rclone/rclone/docs/content/_index.md

 version [downloading from rclone.org](/downloads/) is recommended.

 Rclone is widely used on Linux, Windows and Mac.
-Third party developers have built innovative backup, restore, GUI and business process solutions using the rclone command line or API.
+Third party developers create innovative backup, restore, GUI and business process solutions using the rclone command line or API.

-Let rclone do the heavy lifting of communicating with cloud storage.
+Rclone does the heavy lifting of communicating with cloud storage.

-## What can rclone do for you {#what}
+## What can rclone do for you? {#what}

-Rclone can help you:
+Rclone helps you:

 - Backup (and encrypt) files to cloud storage
 - Restore (and decrypt) files from cloud storage